27 April 2016

 You may or may not agree with Joshua’s belief in the much-debated Prince Tudor theory as the generative force behind my Sonnets.
-I have explained my own (lack of) public position at Regarding Prince Tudor, a page in my About menu.
-Regardless of your own thinking it’s an interesting approach to an Oxfordian reading of the Sonnets, and in this case the premise is highlighted by Joshua’s choices in interpretation and emphasis, as he reduced the fourteen-line poems to four-line tweets.
+I have explained my (lack of) public position at Regarding Prince Tudor, a page in my About menu.
+Whatever your own viewpoint, it’s an interesting approach to an Oxfordian reading of the Sonnets, and in this case the premise was highlighted by Joshua’s choices in interpretation and emphasis, as he reduced the fourteen-line poems to four-line tweets.

 Here’s Sonnet 76 as an appetizer, chosen by Joshua.